- K -

 under ORION means that this was a first version or the serial number.

-Some compasses bear only the words Gesetzlich
+Some compasses bear the only words Gesetzlich

 geschützt